seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 );
 {% endhighlight %}

-When an error occurs we store it inside `$error` property with an appropriate URL.
+When an error occurs we store it inside `$errors` property with an appropriate URL.
 Now we can keep track of all the errors during the scraping.
 Also, before scrapping don't forget to instantiate `$errors` property with an empty array.
 Otherwise, we will continue storing old errors.
 Here is an updated version of `scrape()` method:

 {% highlight php %}
 <?php